 This task was largely completed during the Annual Meeting of Pooled Fund Sponsors held in Kansas City, MO at the Kansas City Airport Hilton on July 23, 2009, as well as in meetings with KDOT officials as reported in the report for the 1st quarter of 2009.
+Additional decks have been added since 2009 -primarily decks containing synthetic fibers.
 This task will remain open until the end of the project to allow for modifications to LC-HPC bridge deck specifications, construction methods and materials as warranted.